siddiqus/expressive/README.md

 - [cors](https://www.npmjs.com/package/cors) - Allow CORS requests
 - [express-request-id](https://www.npmjs.com/package/express-request-id) - Assign a unique ID for eqch request

-The 'middlewares' property in the app config object is placed after the built in middleware for API request handling.
+The 'middlewares' property in the app config object is an array of middleware functions that are injected after the built-in middleware for API request handling.

 ### Centralized error handling
 The API endpoint controllers are all wrapped with a common try/catch block, allowing centralized error handling.
 To catch an error from any controller, pass an error handling middleware function to the ExpressApp constructor options parameter.
 For example,